dansuh17/gedController/README.md

 The mongod can run in background by the command `mongod --fork --logpath [logpath]`

+By default, the server uses port number 3000.

 ### Twitter app
 Use [apps.twitter.com](https://apps.twitter.com) to register and retrieve the app keys.